Battle of Inverkeithing: English invasion of Scotland

 Scotland was actively rearming and the leaders of the English Commonwealth felt threatened.
 They pressured Thomas Fairfax, lord general of the New Model Army, which at this point was synonymous with the Parliamentarian army, to launch a preemptive attack.
 Fairfax was unwilling to strike the first blow against his former allies, believing England and Scotland were still bound by the Solemn League and Covenant.
-Oliver Cromwell succeeded him as commander-in-chief of the New Model Army and led it across the Tweed into Scotland on 22 July 1650 and so starting the Third English Civil War.
+Oliver Cromwell succeeded him as commander-in-chief of the New Model Army and led it across the Tweed into Scotland on 22 July 1650 and by so doing, started the Third English Civil War.

 Once the Treaty of Breda had been signed the Scottish Parliament started levying men to form a new army, under the command of the experienced general David Leslie.
 By the time Cromwell entered Scotland Leslie had some 8,000–9,500 infantry and 2,000–3,000 cavalry, although these numbers fluctuated during the course of the campaign.
 The government instituted a commission to purge the army of anyone suspected of having supported the Engagement, as well as men considered sinful or undesirable.
 This was opposed, unsuccessfully, by much of the Scottish nobility and the more experienced military leaders, including Leslie.
 The purge removed many experienced men and officers and the bulk of the army was composed of raw recruits with little training or experience.

 Leslie prepared a defensive line of earthworks between the Scottish capital Edinburgh and Leith, employed a scorched earth policy from there to the Scottish border and allowed Cromwell to advance unopposed.
 Lack of supplies and the hostility of the local people towards the English invaders forced Cromwell to rely on intermittent seaborne supplies.
 Cromwell attempted to bring the Scots to battle at Edinburgh but he was not able to draw Leslie out.
 Cromwell's attack coincided with a visit by Charles II to the Scottish army, where he was warmly received.
 Members of the Covenanter government, concerned their godly war would be corrupted by feelings of personal loyalty to the King, ordered a new purge, which removed 80 officers and 4,000 of Leslie's men.

 On 31 August Cromwell withdrew; the English army reached Dunbar on 1 September, having taken two days to march the final 17 mi, harassed day and night by the pursuing Scots.
 The Scottish army outflanked the English and a detachment blocked the road to Berwick and England at the easily defended Cockburnspath Defile.
 The Scots' main force encamped on the all but invulnerable Doon Hill, 2 mi south of Dunbar, where it overlooked the town and the coastal road running south west from the town.
 On 2 September Cromwell surveyed the situation and wrote to the governor of Newcastle warning him to prepare for a possible Scottish invasion.